 ModemManager is a DBus-based system daemon and is not meant to be used directly from the command line.

-Only devices or ports explicitly whitelisted with the 'ID_MM_DEVICE_PROCESS' udev tag are probed.
+'ALLOWLIST-ONLY' Only devices or ports explicitly allowlisted with the 'ID_MM_DEVICE_PROCESS' udev tag are probed.

-Only the TTY ports that are heurstically determined to be very likely to be modem ports are probed.
+'STRICT' Only the TTY ports that are heuristically determined to be very likely to be modem ports are probed.
 Nay end up ignoring some devices.